“The ThinkPad X1 Extreme Gen 2 is a sturdy but sleek laptop that can work hard, and play hard.”

 The chassis bottom pops off and provides access to several components.

 The design also makes for great thermals that maintain excellent performance (more on that in a bit).
-And, in a nod to ThinkPad enthusiasts who might not be happy with the stock parts, the chassis bottom pops off and provides access to several components including the RAM, the Wi-Fi card, and the two (yes, two!)
-NVMe SSD slots.
+And, in a nod to ThinkPad enthusiasts who might not be happy with the stock parts, the chassis bottom pops off and provides access to several components including the

 The same extends to the keyboard, which offers the same sculpted keys, deep travel, and clicky mechanism that makes the ThinkPad keyboard one of the best around.